Protected System Registration Guideline

 • Operating System: Windows.

-By registering in Socreg, protected devices are entitled to the following security services:
+By registering in Socreg, devices are entitled to the following security services:

-• More frequent scanning -- network vulnerability scans for Socreg registered devices occur nightly
+• More frequent scanning -- network vulnerability scans for Socreg registered Protected Data Applications occur nightly

 • A greater range of intrusion detection signatures are reviewed with notifications sent to the security contact